-Soplas is a subcontinent connected toon its southern side.
+Soplas is a subcontinent connected to Supercontinent A on its southern side.

 Much of the history prior to the days of the Adrakian Empire have been lost, or forgotten.
 Most of the peoples inhabiting the subcontinent do not have myths or legends about their species origins believed by many because there are the records from the Adrakian Empire who was ruled by dragons calling themselves gods.
 With the fall of the Adrakian Empire, the primary religion of worshipping the draconic rulers lost favor as they were clearly not immortal deities, but mortals like the people they ruled over.
 Ruins predating the Adrakian Empire are scattered about the subcontinent, but are very old, unstable, and in some cases, the Adrakians had repurposed the ruins to serve their own needs.

-The Adrakian Empire once spanned the subcontinent, supposedly naming it "Soplas" the Adrakian word for "my nest" or "my home."
+The Adrakian Empire once spanned the subcontinent, supposedly naming it "Soplas" theword for "my nest" or "my home."
 While the Empire has long since fallen, the name for the continent has been carried on.

 Many of the sophont species have old stories, but those tales had been distorted by the Empire claiming the dragons ruling it were the gods of the world in those days.
 Anti-Adrakian sentiments in the early years after the empire's fall had brought back some of the older myths' details, but many of them had to be rebuilt from their fragments as removing the Adrakian influences to the stories lead to confusion.